-Williams, Sarah, Cross, Matthew & Stubbins Bates, Elizabeth, ‘Implementation of International Humanitarian Law and International Human Rights Law in the United Kingdom: Study Commissioned by the European Commission as part of the ATLAS Project’, (ATLAS Project, 2009)
+(co-authored with Sarah Williams and Matthew Cross) ‘Implementation of International Humanitarian Law and International Human Rights Law in the United Kingdom: Study Commissioned by the European Commission as part of the ATLAS Project’, (ATLAS Project, 2009);

 ‘Law of Warcraft: New Approaches to Generating Respect for the Law’ (moderator), American Society of International Law Annual Meeting and International Law Association Biennial Meeting, 11 April 2014.